 Coffee at the south end of the street, which I hadn't reached before (we always stop at Pizarro for lunch),

 I reckoned it would look even better on the river, and though it had risen further by the time I got to Tower Bridge it was still complementary to the rest of the twinkling lights.

 Flash, when on, is erratic in doing its stuff; when it does, the image is sharper and of course the background darker.

 Sunday was very different.
 I gave myself bags of time to struggle through the storm and catch a tube back to Covent Garden, though it came immediately, and missed the downpours both ways (they came later).
 So glad I caught the 'other' (not second or B) cast, because the two with the most to sing were piu brilliante: Nicky, going for broke in his last performance(s) as the Mad Hatter and others, and Jennifer France, who beamed out what I'm told are 98 top Cs with fearless brilliance.
-Here they are with Robert Murray as the March Hare and Carole Wilson as the Dormouse.
+Here our two national treasures are with Robert Murray as the March Hare and Carole Wilson as the Dormouse.

 the Looking-Glass Train scene,

 Claudia Boyle and Sam Furness in the previous cast were excellent, but these two were off-the-planet fabulous.
 So were the brass, perfecting their tuckets and galops under Finnegan Downie Dear - cool as a cucumber, Nicky later told me.
 I wasn't intending to intrude after, but he appeared from the stage door just as I was heading down Floral Street (I'd been chatting with the wonderful Elizabeth Wilson, so good to see here there.
 She's taken part in recordings of some of Barry's chamber works).
 Then Joshua Bloom, such an excellent Humpty, appeared on his way to his last performance, and La France with a friend.
 Here's a happy group pic in the storm.